The 20 Best Interview Questions to Ask the Hiring Manager

 - When do you think you will be making a decision?

 While an interview can be a nerve-wracking experience, it is your best opportunity to highlight your background, experience, and also your personality.
-Use that time to speak intelligently to your qualifications, but also to the job opportunity as you understand it and ask questions that will promote a beneficial dialogue between you and the interviewer.
+Use that time to speak intelligently to your qualifications, but also figure out if the job opportunity is true as you understand it.